samuelkn/samuelkn.github.io/about.md

 ### About me

-I'm an agricultural scientist with a wide range of interests: While I focused on plant breeding during my study, I'm getting now more interested in a wider range of agronomic issues, like plant nutrition.
+I'm an agricultural scientist with a wide range of interests: While I my major interest is in plant breeding, I'm also in touch with a wider range of agronomic issues, like plant nutrition and response of crop production to weather variability.
 I have a solid background in statistics (e.g. design and analysis of field experiements, meta-analysis, mixed models) and try to get more into other data science approaches (e.g. machine learning).
 Most of my analyses I conduct with R, trying to work exclusively on Linux and currently use [manjaro](https://manjaro.org/).
 I'm a very big fan of the wide variety of the documentation functions with markdown, like rmarkdown and jekyll (this page).

 ### Internet profiles